-We support the use of pseudonyms, understanding that you may be concerned about backlash, want your writing here to remain disconnected from your writing elsewhere or wish to write about something very personal.
-Only the editor-in-chief has access to the Anime Feminist inbox, and if you make this request in your pitch your identity will not be disclosed to anyone else without your express permission.
+We support the use of pseudonyms, understanding that you may be concerned about backlash, want your writing here to remain disconnected from your writing elsewhere, or wish to write about something very personal.
+Only the editor-in-chief and managing editor have access to the Anime Feminist inbox, and if you make this request in your pitch, your identity will not be disclosed to anyone else without your express permission.

 You are not required to identify as a feminist to write for Anime Feminist, just to be aligned with feminist principles of social justice and equality.

 We encourage pitches from potential contributors who are 21 or older.

 What should you pitch on?

 We aim for a content breakdown of roughly 40% anime, 40% manga and 20% other Japanese pop culture (video games, live-action television and cinema, fashion, art, music, etc).